MileHacker Logo

 City Navigation

-• Difficult for those with mobility aids.
+• Difficult for those with walking aids.

 • Public transport (songthaews, tuk-tuks): Generally not wheelchair accessible.